Adaptive Online Learning of Quantum States

-\section{Minimizing adaptive regret}
+\section{Minimizing Adaptive Regret}

 In this section, we minimize the adaptive regret in Eq.~\eq{SA-regret} in the non-realizable case, i.e., $b_t$ can be arbitrarily selected.
-We follow a meta-algorithm called Coin Betting for Changing Environment (CBCE) proposed by Jun et al.~\cite{jun2017improved} with its black-box algorithm $\mathcal{B}$ being the Regularized Follow-the-Leader based algorithm introduced by Aaronson et al.~\cite{aaronson2018online} for learning quantum states.
+We follow a meta-algorithm called Coin Betting for Changing Environment (CBCE) proposed by~\citet{jun2017improved} with its black-box algorithm $\mathcal{B}$ being the Regularized Follow-the-Leader based algorithm introduced by~\citet{aaronson2018online} for learning quantum states.
 The algorithm is given in Algorithm~\ref{algo:adaptive}.

 The basic idea is that the CBCE meta-algorithm can transfer the regret bound of any black-box algorithm to strongly adaptive regret, and the RFTL algorithm with von Neumann entropy regularization achieves $O(\sqrt{T})$ regret bound which can serve as the black-box algorithm.
-The formal guarantee is given below:
+Formally: